Things To Do in Korcula Island, Croatia by JetSettingFools.com

 Vela Splia Cave

-Top Tip: The trail continues beyond the cave and wraps around the backside of the mountain to small villages.
-We spent about an hour taking different trails and working our way back down to the center of Vela Luka.
+Top Tip: The same trail continues on and wraps around the backside of the mountain to small villages.
+We spent about an hour taking different path and working our way back down to the center of Vela Luka.

 Hum Hill Hike

 On the south side of the deep bay, Hum Hill rises over the town and sea.
-The Forteca – a 19th century Austro-Hungarian fortress – sits atop the hill.
-The fort is free to enter and provides an outstanding viewpoint.
-(We, unfortunately, did not make it to the top as we were running out of day light!)
+The Forteca – a 19th century Austro-Hungarian fortress – sits at the top.

-To access the fort, a well-maintained 3-mile trail leads up the mountainside.
-The trailhead is found along the coastline, but to get there, trekkers need to walk inland around the old shipyard.
-For more information about the Hum Hill Korcula hike, see this article.
+To access the fort, a 3-mile trail leads up the mountainside.
+The trailhead is found along the coastline, but to get there you need to walk inland around the old shipyard.
+For more information about the hiking Hum Hill, read this article.

 Northern Coastline Walk